datawire/kubernaut/README.md

 # Quick Start

-1. Login to the service `kubectl login` (ask Phil for the development password)
+1. Login to the service `kubernaut login` (ask Phil for the development password)

-2. Claim a new Kubernetes cluster with `kubernetes claim`.
+2. Claim a new Kubernetes cluster with `kubernaut claim`.
 Claimed clusters are ephemeral and terminated automatically after 60 minutes.

 3. Start using your cluster!